Cloudxtreme/sshkey-manager-1/README.md

     ```

     This needs the sudo permission to copy configuration file `ssh` to `/etc/bash_completion.d/`.
-    After running the script, you need to open another terminal to check whether it is work.
+    After running the script, you need to open another terminal to check whether it works.

     > For more information about autocomplete configuration, see [here](https://debian-administration.org/article/317/An_introduction_to_bash_completion_part_2)